a-nom-ali/inkscape-comfyui-extension/README.md

 2. Select your input as well as the mask group
 3. Extensions>Render>ComfyUI
 4. If you haven't done the setup, do so now
-5. Make sure "Inpainting" workflow is selected
+5. Make sure the "Inpainting" workflow is selected
 6. Enter your prompt and select your values
 7. Press Apply
 8. Wait for ComfyUI to finish producing your results